Lost Dakota: Geography

 Lost Dakota was approximately 11 sqmi in size, roughly a third the size of Manhattan.
 The exclave was located at the tripoint between the current states of Idaho, Wyoming, and Montana.
 Lost Dakota was located 360 miles (580 km) west of the territory, which by then consisted of the current Dakota states.
-Its borders ran along the Continental Divide, parallel 44°30' North, and the 111th meridian West.
+Its borders ran along the Continental Divide, parallel 44°30' North, and the 34th meridian west from Washington.

 History and current status

-Officially, the land was still a remote part of the Dakota Territory; however, it had been forgotten by the government, wiped from any potential public view that it could have had for around five whole years due to faulty maps and surveys.
+Officially, the land was still a remote part of the Dakota Territory; however, it had been forgotten by the federal government, wiped from any potential public view for around five whole years due to faulty maps and surveys.
 It has retrospectively been speculated to have been a superb tactical area for criminals to escape the law from, due to its forgotten location and lack of development; however, there is no evidence proving that criminals ever sought refuge in the exclave.
 In 1873, it was annexed and thereby incorporated into Gallatin County, Montana Territory, and has remained part of that county in the state of Montana ever since.
 Lost Dakota is extremely distant from settlement to this day and is completely undeveloped.
 It is without a street, road, or even a footpath as of 2010, and lacks any signs or maps to locate the uninhabited area.
 It is also reportedly "plagued" by grizzly bears.